Thai Salad of Prawns, Scallops and Roast Pork with Yuzu Dressing

-I was reading my favourite Thai cook book of all time, by Mr David Thompson, and I came across this dish which was titled ‘kaffir lime juice dressing with grilled prawns’ or ‘saeng wa gung pao’, apparently.
+I was reading my favourite Thai cookbook of all time, by Chef David Thompson, and I came across this dish which was titled ‘kaffir lime juice dressing with grilled prawns’ or ‘saeng wa gung pao’, apparently.
 OK let’s have a go, but also let’s have a tweak and create my own version of Thai salad of prawns, scallops and roast pork with Yuzu dressing.

-I loved the concept of this recipe but I also thought could up the ante?
+I loved the concept of this recipe but I also thought could up the ante.
 So I did.
 Hence was born my Thai salad of prawns, scallops and roast pork with Yuzu dressing.
-I think this has to be potentially the best tasting Thai style dish I have prepared.
+I think this has to be potentially the best-tasting Thai-style dish I have prepared.
 It was absolutely bloody incredible.
-Flavours bursting in and out at you from all angles.
-Textures and flavours hitting your mouth constantly.
-Sweet, Sour, Spicy, crunchy on steroids.
+Flavours burst in and out at you from all angles.
+Textures and flavours hit your mouth constantly.
+Sweet, Sour, Spicy, and crunchy on steroids.
 I LOVED it; family Kennett LOVED it.

 David describes his version – “is typical of the heights to which Thai cuisine can climb.
 It has an unusual combination of flavours and textures that stimulates a flagging palate.”

-Clearly I had a flagging palate (What is that though?
-Your mouth ordering a taxi from the side of a main road?) as after eating my version, my gob was awake and zinging.
-David I hope my version of your dish does you proud – it’s way different but I suppose follows the principles.
+Clearly, I had a flagging palate.
+After eating my version, my gob was awake and singing.
+David, I hope my version of your dish does you proud – it’s way different but I suppose follows the principles.

 1- The seafood and pork prep;